Rjmoodie/yardpass-upgrade/MAIN_SCREENS_DESIGN_STRUCTURE.md

-# 🎨 YardPass Main Screens - Design Structure & Files
+# 🎨 Liventix Main Screens - Design Structure & Files

-Complete reference for all main screens in the YardPass application.
+Complete reference for all main screens in the Liventix application.

 ---